 Narcissism does not exist in a vacuum.
 It can't.
 Therefore, there are always enablers.
 Enablers are the people who support the narcissist, defend the narcissist, fight for the narcissist, people the narcissist recruits to their side.
-These people are usually called "flying monkeys," and I'll be doing a episode of the show specifically about them in the future.
-But there are other types of enablers too.
+These people are usually called "flying monkeys," but there are other types of enablers too.

 These people usually don't have a malicious motive.
 Like flying monkeys, they often think they are helping.
 They are not.
 They are reinforcing the narcissist's behavior and making the problem worse.
 The more the narcissist's behavior works for them, the more they will do it.
 This is just like a child throwing a temper tantrum.
 If the tantrum is given in to, it will be repeated.
 If it is repeated and given into often enough, it becomes a pattern of behavior and eventually, the child knows no other way to react.
 They are simply doing what they have been taught will work.
 What they have been taught, by implied consent, is allowed and even expected.